Altermagnetic Flatband-Driven Fermi Surface Geometry for Giant Tunneling Magnetoresistance: Experimental Section

 \subsection{Quantum Atomistic Device Simulations}

-The spin-dependent transport properties are evaluated using Density Functional Theory (DFT) combined with the nonequilibrium Green’s function (NEGF) formalism, implemented in the ATK package \cite{smidstrup2019quantumatk, brandbyge2002density}.
+The spin-dependent transport properties are evaluated using Density Functional Theory (DFT) combined with the nonequilibrium Green’s function (NEGF) formalism, implemented in the QuantumATK package \cite{smidstrup2019quantumatk, brandbyge2002density}.
 Our device is modeled as a two-probe system, consisting of a central region and two electrodes.
 The spin-resolved transmission coefficient $T_{k_{\parallel}, s}(E)$ can be written as

 where $k_{\parallel}$ denotes the reciprocal lattice vector parallel to the electrode interface (orthogonal to the transport direction) in the irreducible Brillouin zone, and $s$ labels the spin.
 Here, $G_{k_{\parallel},s}(E)$ is the retarded Green’s function for spin $s$ at $k_{\parallel}$, while $\Gamma^{l(r)}_{k_{\parallel},s}(E)$ denotes the broadening function of the left (right) electrode, which equals the imaginary part of the corresponding self-energy term \cite{williams1982green}.
-The AMTJ simulations employ a density mesh cutoff of 180 Hartree and an electronic temperature of 300 K. The Brillouin zone is sampled using $k$-point meshes of $23\times23\times1$ and $23\times13\times1$ for devices oriented along the [001] and [100] directions, respectively.
+The AMTJ simulations employ a density mesh cutoff of 180 Hartree and an electronic temperature of 300 K. For the self-consistent calculations, the Brillouin zone is sampled using $k$-point meshes of $23\times23\times1$ and $23\times13\times1$ for devices oriented along the [001] and [100] directions, respectively.
+For the transmission calculations, much denser $k$-point meshes of $301\times301$ and $201\times101$ are used to reliably resolve the minimal spin-channel overlap.
 To accurately describe the van der Waals interaction in $\mathrm{V_2Te_2O}$ multilayers, Grimme's DFT-D3 correction is applied \cite{grimme2006semiempirical}.